mapattacker/datascience/evaluation.rst

 **Bayesian Tuning and Bandits (BTB)** is a package used for auto-tuning ML models hyperparameters.
 It similarly uses Gaussian Process to do this, though there is an option for Uniform.
 It was born from a Master thesis by Laura Gustafson in 2018.
+Because it is lower level than the above package, it has better flexibility, e.g., defining a k-fold cross-validation.

 https://github.com/HDI-Project/BTB